 Common Cookware Issues

 The most common issues are improper use of heat, rainbow stain/heat tint, improper seasoning of carbon steel, and improper pan cleaning.
-You can find solutions to these problems on the Made In Chef’s Notes blog.
+If you encounter any of these, I found solutions to them all on the Made In Chef’s Notes blog.

 Contact Made In